2015 AFC Beach Soccer Championship: Participating teams and draw

-The draw of the tournament was held on 18 February 2015 at Doha.
+The draw of the tournament was held on 18 February 2015 at Doha, Qatar.
 The 15 teams were drawn into three groups of four teams and one group of three teams.

 Group stage

 Each team earns three points for a win in regulation time, two points for a win in extra time, one point for a win in a penalty shoot-out, and no points for a defeat.

 All times are local, Arabia Standard Time (UTC+3).